April 13, 2022

-The Tasmania Tour has been updated in an improved format and is set to be run from 1 – 9 June 2019.
 This is our signature event and one of the most popular we conduct each year.

 The accommodation utilises the best rooms in the very best hotels that Tasmania has to offer.
-We such iconic hotels as Cradle Mountain Lodge.
+With such iconic hotels as Cradle Mountain Lodge.
 Stay in Luxury in the heart of the wild west coast at Strahan.
-Spend 2 wonderful nights in the heart of Hobart and spoil ourselves at Peppers Seaport in Launceston.
+Spend 2 wonderful nights in the heart of Hobart and spoil ourselves at Peppers in Launceston.

-The Roads well they are the basis of our tour.
+Well, the roads are the basis of our tour.
 The route is loosely based around a series of Targa Tasmania Stage Roads but we do not have the restrictions that the Targa has to comply with so we can explore an amazing array of roads that are not available to Targa organisers.
 All roads are sealed and typical of Tasmania have a great surface.
 Best of all is that the roads wind through some of the most dramatic scenery anywhere.

-The Schedule has been planned to be as flexible as possible.
+The schedule has been planned to be as flexible as possible.
 Apart from the overnight stops, you can set your own timetable.
 Follow the route chart through the Targa Stage Roads or take a short cut to the next stop for a spa and a nap or take time out to sight see or bushwalk through World Heritage Listed Areas.

-Ferry – Cradle Mountain
+Ferry –Cradle Mountain

 Disembark in Devonport.
 5 km later you will be driving your first Targa Stage Road.
 The route chart will lead you through a number of famous Targa Stages, through sweeping farmlands, forests and small villages.
 Tonight’s accommodation is at the Cradle Mountain Lodge.
 There is plenty of time for a walk or just relax before dinner.

-Cradle Mountain – Strahan
+Cradle Mountain –Strahan

 First thing this morning is one of the highlights of Targa Tasmania.
 A stage from the outskirts of Strahan to Queenstown.
 Used by Toyota, BMW and Porsche to test and refine their cars, this is a must for anyone who enjoys driving.
 From Queenstown we climb the barren slopes of Mt Lyall and head through the Franklin River wilderness to Mt Arrowsmith, the longest of the Targa stages.
 There are more stages as we drop into the Derwent Valley and our Hobart home, The Old Woolstore, located on the edge of the CBD has proven to be a great base to explore Hobart with easy walk to restaurants and Salamanca Place.